ronalexander/pymojo/README.md

 If you don't provide a `-n` option, Mojo will try to use the `default_environment`.

+A group is also defined called "group-one".
+This group includes both servers and will run commands against all servers in the group with the `-g` option, like so:

+    mojo -g group-one list

 Mojo will automatically pull in configration files found at `/etc/mojo.yml` and `~/.mojo.yml`, but you can specify an additional config file with `-c`.